Patient's Query

 Hello doctor,

 My mother is 59 years old and has mitral stenosis.
-CMV was done 35 years back.
-Now recently she had a heartbeat of 150 beats per minute and atrial flutter, and she was on Acitrom previously.
-She has undergone DC cardioversion shock.
-Now latest ECG shows atrial ectopic and her heart rate is 70 to 80 beats per minute.
-Can she undergo an operation soon?
-If yes, which valve would be best for her biological or mechanical?
-Which is the best and latest generation biological valve in the world market?
+She underwent CMV (closed mitral valvotomy) 35 years ago.
+Recently, she experienced a heart rate of 150 beats per minute and atrial flutter.
+She was previously on Acenocoumarol.
+She has since undergone DC cardioversion.
+Her latest ECG shows atrial ectopic beats, and her heart rate is now 70 to 80 beats per minute.

 Kindly help.